cschuebel/cschuebel/README.md

 ## Hi there 👋

+My name is Chelsea and I am a graduate student at Carroll University.
+I am pursuing a masters degree in business administration and am also completing a masters degree certificate in data analytics.
 <!--

+  ## Tools: Tableau, SPSS, Excel,
 **cschuebel/cschuebel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: